 The winter holidays are a great time of year.
-While some may have read the title, “Surviving the Holidays,” and thought this article would focus on entertaining the in-laws, it doesn’t.
+While some may have read the title, “Surviving the Holidays,” and thought this article would focus on on not getting COVID between now and Christmas, it isn’t.
 No, we’re referring to keeping your family safe.
 Sadly, the holiday season is also one of the more dangerous and deadly times of year.
 This article shares how to keep your family safe this holiday season.

 The Importance of This Surviving the Holidays Guide